ralrom/tl2-calculator/README.md

 ### Under the Hood ###
 - Calculator has been rewritten on the Pub/Sub design pattern
 - Needs MAJOR code cleanup, but much easier to maintain now.
+- XML files are no longer used.
+Moved to JSON strings which are smaller and easier to access;

 ## 18 Sept 2014